brianstorti/brianstorti.github.io/_posts/2015-10-25-getting-started-with-plug-elixir.md

 ### Pipelines, because one ant is no ant

-`Plug` gets more interesting when you start composing multiple plugs together, each one doing a small task and handing a modified `connection` to the next one.
+`Plug` gets more interesting when you start composing multiple plugs together, each one doing a small task and handing a modified `connection` to the next.
 `Phoenix`, the web framework, uses these pipelines in a clever way.
 By default, if we are handling a normal browser request, we have a pipeline like this:

 ```elixir